TalonBraveInfo/OpenHoW/README.md

 At this time the project should compile for Linux (_Ubuntu 19.10_) with these dependencies 100% but Windows needs some further care before it will be up and running correctly (see Windows section below).

-Once compiled, you need to use te [extraction](https://github.com/TalonBraveInfo/OpenHoW/tree/master/src/tools/extractor) utility: point it to your Hogs of War installation directory and the tool will then copy across and update any of the original Hogs of War's files and assets as necessary.
+Once compiled, you need to use the [extraction](https://github.com/TalonBraveInfo/OpenHoW/tree/master/src/tools/extractor) utility: point it to your Hogs of War installation directory.
+The tool will then copy across and update any of the original Hogs of War's assets as necessary.
 If you want the files to be copied over somewhere else, add `-<output-dir>` after specifying your Hogs of War directory, but the default ```bin``` directory is required to get OpenHoW up and running.

 #### Linux